How Do I Gift Stocks?

 If you hold physical stock certificates that you want to give, the process is a bit more complicated.
 You'll need to fill out the assignment on the back of the certificate.
 You may also need to get your signature guaranteed, which, based on my experience working at Fidelity Investments, is similar to the notarization process but involves signing the certificate at a financial institution that provides Medallion signature guarantee services.
 Most institutions provide this service for free.

-"If you are attempting to qualify for the gift tax annual exclusion or an income tax charitable deduction for 2024, make sure the gift is done in 2024 and is not deemed made in 2025," Doyle adds.
+"If you are attempting to qualify for the gift tax annual exclusion or an income tax charitable deduction" for a specific year, make sure the gift is given in that year and not the next, Doyle adds.

 Related content